Adalab/proyecto-da-promo-d-modulo-4-tableau-team-2/README.md

 - Weapons used by each killer
 - Specific crime types (e.g., cannibalism, child abuse, sexual violence)

-> Script: `scrapin y union final.py`
+> Script: `web scraping 1.ipynb`

 ### 4. Final dataset

-The final version, `final_final.csv`, contains one row per killer per country, with all fields cleaned and enriched for further analysis.
+The final version, `Final-data/final_final.csv`, contains one row per killer per country, with all fields cleaned and enriched for further analysis.

 ---